Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 All travel to and from the airports is not covered by the race price.

 Arrival.
-You will then have 6 days of training, key boat preparation and familiarisation of the boat and your fellow crew mates.
+You will then have 6 days of, boat preparation, seminars, training, and familiarisation of the boat and your fellow crewmates.
 There is usually plenty of opportunities to join in the local social activities put on by ARC to make new friends and get to know the competition during this time.
+Please bear in mind that all the boats on the dock will be taking part in the same activity of repairs, last-minute enhancements, provisioning, and tweaks and we are no different so please expect the first few days to be hard work.

 12:15hrs start gun.
 The ARC begins.